AppleGreen Cottage

 These diy pillow covers are super easy to use, and I always have a few spare ones at hand.
 At the time I had a preschooler and a crawling baby in the house, these pillow covers came incredibly handy.

-Also called envelope pillow covers, they are changed in a whim.
+Also called envelope pillow covers, due to - well, envelope closure at the back - they are changed on a whim.
 No buttons, no zippers.
-You just grab the pillow, pull the cover, toss it into the washer.
-Repeat a day or an hour later when there's blueberries all over it because the baby somehow got hands on a snack bowl full of fruit and dragged it around.
+You just grab the pillow, pull the cover, and toss it into the washer.
+Repeat a day or an hour later when there are blueberries all over it because the baby somehow got her hands on a snack bowl full of fruit and dragged it around.
 At least I know now why she'd been so quiet for those 5 minutes. 🙂

 Bottom line: simple to sew, simple to use.